Lysovenko/OTRS_US/README.md

 * Unpack
 * Should be working

+## Preparation to work

+In the web-interface set ticket modification time visible.

 ## Usage
 Just run \_\_main\_\_.py and enter your login and password.
 Tickets should be appear after some time.